sumitkumar0/Behavior-of-Credit-Card-Holders-/README.md

-This case requires trainees to develop a customer segmentation to define marketing strategy.
+This case requires to develop a customer segmentation to define marketing strategy.
 The sample dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioral variables.
 Expectations from the candidate:
 •	Advanced data preparation: Build an ‘enriched’ customer profile by deriving “intelligent” KPIs such as: o	Monthly average purchase and cash advance amount